tmoots/codecademy-projects/README.md

-Codecademy_projects
+codecademy-projects
 ===================

-Code from some of the projects I've completed in Codecademy.
+Some of the projects I've completed in Codecademy.

-This charts my progress through the Javascript course.